MRamazan/AnimeRecBERT/README.md

 # AnimeRecBERT: BERT-Based Anime Recommendation System

 **AnimeRecBERT** is a personalized anime recommendation system based on BERT transformer architecture.
-Inspired from [https://github.com/jaywonchung/BERT4Rec-VAE-Pytorch](https://github.com/jaywonchung/BERT4Rec-VAE-Pytorch), this project introduces customizations tailored for an anime recommendation system and inference.
+Adapted from [https://github.com/jaywonchung/BERT4Rec-VAE-Pytorch](https://github.com/jaywonchung/BERT4Rec-VAE-Pytorch), this project introduces customizations tailored for an anime recommendation system and inference.

 - 🕒 **No positional encoding**, since the dataset contains no temporal information, i removed positional encoding and it performed better.
 - 🎌 **Anime-specific user-item dataset**